 Automated systems have improved safety and efficiency in transportation, agriculture, mining, earth /space exploration, weaponry, surgery, laboratory research, and the mass production of consumer and industrial goods.
 With the constant influx of new technology, industry depends on specialized technicians to keep robotic systems effective and running.

 To prepare you for employment in this high-tech world, Lake Area has invested in a new Robotics lab and the latest equipment.
 You can expect active, hands-on learning, as well as plenty of close interaction with live industry.

-Just six months after graduation, Electronics/Robotics grads are averaging $27.24 an hour!
+Just six months after graduation, Electronics/Robotics grads are making outstanding wages.
+Check out our Placement Report below!

 Biomedical Technician – Third-Year Option

 Lake Area Technical College has recognized a distinct demand for skilled technicians in the biomedical equipment field.
 As the healthcare field has become more advanced and technical, there is a considerable need for technicians who are trained to diagnose, troubleshoot, and repair biomedical equipment issues in an efficient manner.
 In facilities such as small clinics or hospitals, that one piece of medical equipment that fails could be the only one of its kind in the facility.
 For the health and safety of patients, highly trained biomedical technicians are needed to make the repairs as quickly and efficiently as possible.